Taking obesity and metabolic health further, together.

 Randomized controlled trials suggest compared to routine care, titrating anesthetic depth during TIVA using processed electroencephalography (pEEG) can reduce the amount of IV anesthesia used.9 The BIS™ monitoring system offers meaningful information you need to individualize and optimize anesthetic dosage — for the best possible outcome.10View more information

-The next generation McGRATH™ MAC video laryngoscope features enhanced optics and is durable for routine use — so your first attempt is your best.
+The next generation McGRATH™ MAC video laryngoscope is an enhanced, more robust device, designed to be durable and used throughout the day.
 Add McGRATH™ to your ASC to make your first attempt your best.View more information

 PATIENT ENGAGEMENT RESOURCES